xuzzhan/xuzzhan.github.io/_pages/about.md

 In my previous work, my research primarily focused on urban network resilience and spatio-temporal modeling, integrating methods from machine learning and statistics.
 As a researcher with a background in urban planning, I am dedicated to uncovering the underlying patterns within spatio-temporal big data and applying them to inform urban development policies.

-If you are interested in my experience, feel free to contact me via email at [xuzzhan@outlook.com](mailto:xuzzhan@outlook.com).
+If you are interested in my experience, feel free to contact me via email at [xuzzhan@tongji.edu.cn](mailto:xuzzhan@tongji.edu.cn).

 ## Research interests
 - Urban complexity and modelling